Harry Marshall Fugate, Sr.

-He was preceded in death by his parents, Thomas Bacon and Lillian (Rowlett) Fugate, sisters, Maureen Shandrick, Kathyrn Testerman and Lois Geneva Fugate, sons, Thomas Michael Fugate, Joseph Bacon Fugate and Harry Fugate, Jr.

-He is survived by his wife, Virginia Brooks Fugate, sons, Crawford Alan Fugate and Robert J. (Suzanne) Moore, daughters, Deborah Fugate, Rosanna (William) Dooley, Arabella F. Cline and Denise M. Carter, brother Francis Bacon (Mary) Fugate, grandsons, Jacob Cline, Jonathan Moore, Dalton Carter, granddaughters, Sarah Dooley, (William) Bachman, Erin Dooley (Jeremy) Glode.
-Caitlin Dooley (Richard) Sutton, Michelle Fugate, Emily Moore (Zackary) Williams, Kelly Cline, Ginny Carter, Rebecca Givens (Javan) Rasnake, great-grandsons Alexander Rasnake and Everett Moore.
+He is survived by his wife, Virginia Brooks Fugate, sons, Crawford Alan Fugate and Robert J. (Suzanne) Moore, daughters, Deborah Fugate, Rosanna (William) Dooley, Arabella F. Cline and Denise M. Carter, brother Frank (Mary) Fugate, grandsons, Jacob Cline, Jonathan Moore, Dalton Carter, granddaughters, Sarah Dooley, (William) Bachman, Erin Dooley (Jeremy) Glode.
+Caitlin Dooley (Richard) Sutton, Michelle Fugate, Emily Moore (Zackary) Williams, Kelly Cline, Ginny Carter, Rebecca Givens, Ashley Givens (Javan) Rasnake, great-grandsons Alexander Rasnake and Everett Moore.

 The family will receive friends on Wednesday, July 26, 2017 from 6:00 until 8:30 PM at Robinette Funeral Home, Rose Hill, VA.